its-edalo/slay-the-jokers/README.md

 # "Slay the Jokers" Overlay Mod

 ⚡ **Just want to install the mod quickly and don't care about anything else?** Follow the [TL;DR installation guide](docs/TLDR-INSTALL.md) for a fast setup.
-- However, I do recommend to continue reading instead, to make sure that the mod is compatible for you.
+- However, I do recommend to continue reading instead, unless you've installed mods before.

 ## Overview